Dental Implants Rochester

 For most patients, the placement of dental implants involves two phases.
 First, implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You may have a small healing collar protruding through the gums as well as a temporary or interim appliance replacing the missing tooth or teeth as the implant integrates.

 After the implant has integrated, the second phase begins.
 This is where Drs.
-Palermo, Malatesta, Valerio, Molisani or Geminiani can then start making your new teeth.
+Palermo, Malatesta, Valerio, Molisani, Geminiani, Goodyear or White can then start making your new teeth.
 Impressions are taken and sent to the lab for either crown or denture fabrication.
 These replacement teeth are then attached and connected to the implants and ultimately improve both function and aesthetics.

 The entire procedure usually takes four to eight months.
 Most patients do not experience any disruption in their daily life.